Building Multi-Step AI Agents with LangGraph

 return "handle_failure"

 Multi-agent systems have a failure mode single agents don’t: agent storms.
 Agents delegate to each other in a loop, spawning a growing tree of subtasks.
-Prevention needs explicit limits at the architecture level:
+I keep them in check with explicit limits set up front:

-delegation_depth: int) and enforce it in the routing function. - Rate limit inter-agent calls with a token bucket as a shared counter in Redis.
+• Rate limit inter-agent calls with a shared token bucket in Redis.

-- Log every agent decision to a structured event log, with the calling agent’s ID as a field.
-Without this, debugging a storm after the fact is near impossible.
+• Log every agent decision with the calling agent’s ID.
+Without it, debugging a storm later is near impossible.

-- Design worker agents to be stateless where you can.
+• Keep worker agents stateless where you can.
 Workers that don’t call other workers can’t trigger storms.

 Deploying LangGraph Agents to Production

-The gap between a working agent in a notebook and a solid agent in production is wide.
-Production brings concurrent users, long-running tasks that span process restarts, observability needs, and cost control.
-None of these show up during development.
+The gap between an agent that works in a notebook and one that holds up in production is wide.
+Production brings concurrent users, long tasks that span restarts, observability, and cost control.
+None of that shows up in development.

 Wrapping LangGraph in a FastAPI Service

-The most portable self-hosted deployment wraps your compiled graph in an async FastAPI endpoint.
-LangGraph’s astream method lets you stream node outputs to the client in real time.
-That’s important for long-running tasks where the user would otherwise wait silently for minutes.
+The most portable deployment wraps your compiled graph in an async FastAPI endpoint.
+LangGraph’s astream method streams node output to the client in real time.
+The user sees progress during long tasks instead of waiting in silence.

 from fastapi import FastAPI, HTTPException